 Product demonstration of how to integrate virtual ECUs on the HIL simulation system SCALEXIO® by using ConfigurationDesk.

 ConfigurationDesk is an intuitive, graphical configuration and implementation tool.
-It is ideal for handling HIL real-time applications based on dSPACE SCALEXIO hardware, and for implementing behavior models and I/O function code on dSPACE SCALEXIO hardware.
+It is ideal for handling HIL real-time applications, and for implementing behavior models and I/O function code on dSPACE SCALEXIO hardware.
 You can define and document external devices such as ECUs and loads, including their signal properties (descriptions, electrical properties, failure simulation settings, load settings).
 ConfigurationDesk displays user-defined views of the signal path between the ECU pins/load pins and the behavior model interfaces.

-With ConfigurationDesk, it is easy to implement the behavior model code (from MATLAB®/Simulink®/Simulink Coder™ or other modeling tools via FMUs or V-ECUs) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
-ConfigurationDesk handles the entire build process for a real-time application.
-Comprehensive documentation options and graphical displays give you high project transparency – a great advantage, especially with large-scale HIL project.
-You can assemble and configure the project-specific hardware as a virtual system, in other words, as a purely software-based configuration.
+With ConfigurationDesk, it is easy to implement the behavior model code (e.g., from MATLAB®/Simulink®/Simulink Coder™) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
+The entire build process for a real-time application is handled by ConfigurationDesk.
+Comprehensive documentation options and graphical displays give you great project transparency – a great advantage with large-scale HIL projects especially.
+You can assemble and configure the project-specific hardware offline as a "virtual system", in other words, as a purely software-based configuration.
 A real-time application can be executed for test runs even if parts of the necessary (and configured) I/O hardware are not physically available.
-In addition, you can generate a Microsoft® Excel® file with information on the cable harness and external devices.
+In addition, you can generate a Microsoft® Excel® file with information on the wiring harness and on external devices.

 |I/O configuration and documentation||